-You can see my Linkedin profile if you want Nick’s Linkedin profile
+You can see my Linkedin profile at Nick’s Linkedin profile

 Back in the day I wrote the business case for British Airways’ ba.com and led the project to implement it covering hosting, design, content, maintenance etc. It was a lot of fun and hard work.

 - ran the outbound commercial email service

 - worked at the interface between IT and commercial

 - was a key player in digital transformation

 - set up and ran the UX, UI and Research team

 - managed the analytics unit

 - – and a few other things I’ve forgotten about by now.